Reviews You Can Rely On

 Credit: Ian McEleney

-As these examples illustrate, a bag's comfort is inherently subjective, so it's essential to choose one that matches your preferences.
+As these examples illustrate, a bag's comfort is inherently subjective; choosing one that matches your preferences is essential.
 Those who don't detest the shape of a mummy bag will likely prefer the luxurious materials of the MegaLite.
-Meanwhile, side sleepers may find the innovative shape of the Forte and Disco superior.
+Meanwhile, side sleepers may find the innovative shape of Nemo's Forte and Disco superior.

 backpacking sleeping bag - if you want some wiggle room in your bag, the nemo options are a...